core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 The example provided in this appendix as reflected by the message exchange shown in {{intermediaries-example-e2e-security-det-exchange}} assumes the following.

 1. The OSCORE group supports deterministic requests.
-Thus, the server creates the phantom request as a deterministic request {{I-D.amsuess-core-cachable-oscore}}, and stores it locally as one of its issued phantom requests, without starting the group observation yet.
+Thus, the server creates the phantom request as a deterministic request {{I-D.amsuess-core-cachable-oscore}}, stores it locally as one of its issued phantom requests, and starts the group observation.

 2. The server makes the phantom request available through other means, e.g., a pub-sub broker, together with the transport-specific information for listening to multicast notifications bound to the phantom request (see {{appendix-different-sources}}).

 3. Since the phantom request is a deterministic request, the server can more efficiently make it available in its smaller, plain version.
-The clients can obtain it from the particular alternative source, and compute the protected version to use from the retrieved plain version.
+The clients can obtain it from the particular alternative source and protect it as per {{Section 3 of I-D.amsuess-core-cachable-oscore}}, thus all computing the same deterministic request to be used as phantom observation request.

 4. If the client does not rely on a proxy between itself and the server, it simply sets the group observation and starts listening to multicast notifications.
 Building on point (2) above, the same would happen if the phantom request would not be specifically a deterministic request.

-5. If the client relies on a proxy between itself and the server, it uses the phantom request as a ticket request.
+5. If the client relies on a proxy between itself and the server, it uses the phantom request as a ticket request (see {{intermediaries-e2e-security}}).
 However, unlike the case considered in {{intermediaries-e2e-security}} when the ticket request is not deterministic, the client does not include a Listen-to-Multicast-Responses option in the phantom request sent to the proxy.

 6. Unlike for the case considered in {{intermediaries-e2e-security}}, here the proxy does not know that the request is exactly a ticket request for subscribing to multicast notifications.
 Thus, the proxy simply forwards the ticket request to the server as it normally does for any request.